The Long-Term Resident IHT Tail: Why Leaving the UK Does Not End Inheritance Tax Exposure

 Italy and France are different.
 Both impose successions taxes domestically, so the treaty operates as a tie-breaker rather than a one-sided shield.
 The analysis requires coordination with local counsel in the other jurisdiction.

-This is a Boru corridor point rather than an edge case.
+This is a corridor point rather than an edge case.
 A material share of the UK-UAE corridor buyer base traces to Indian, Pakistani, or Gulf-based family offices with long-standing domicile-of-origin positions in one of these four treaty jurisdictions.
 The pre-2025 architecture those families built often remains intact under the treaties after FA 2025.
 Advisor-mid-tier analysis rarely picks this up because the relevant HMRC chapters sit outside the standard non-dom reform briefings.

 Transitional Provisions